A John Cage Compendium: Films (Last modified 3 January 2021)

 Scheffer, Frank and Andrew Culver 1995.
 From Zero: The Documentary.
 Amsterdam [etc.]: Allegri Film; AVRO, 1995, television film and 16mm, color, 50 minutes, subsequently extended to 85 minutes.
-First shown 24 September 1995, Utrecht, Filmtheater ’t Hoogt; first broadcast 28 September 1995, AVRO television.
+Released 24 September 1995, Utrecht, Filmtheater ’t Hoogt; first broadcast 28 September 1995, AVRO television.
 Features excerpts from interviews with Cage; Fourteen, performed by the Ives Ensemble.
 EXTENSION: John Cage: From Zero (four films on John Cage).
 Mode 130 (DVD), 2004.
 From Zero.
 Four films on John Cage by Frank Scheffer and Andrew Culver: 19 Questions with John Cage (16 mm film, sound, color, 14 minutes, 1995); Fourteen with the Ives Ensemble (16 mm film, sound, color, 20 minutes, 1995); Paying Attention with John Cage (16 mm film, sound, 13 minutes, 1995); Overpopulation and Art with Ryoanji with John Cage, Isabelle Ganz and Michael Pugliese (16 mm film, sound, color, 27 minutes) reviews: Boutwell 2007; Oestreich 2004).

 Schilling, Alfons 1967.
 9 Evenings: Theatre and Engineering.
 New York: Experiments in Art and Technology, 16 mm film, black and white, sound, 20 minutes.
 Filmed 13-23 October 1966, New York.
 Includes excerpt of Variations VII.